-3.6 Accomplishment of the balancing requirement for each rotating assembly must be in accordance with NAVSEA Standard Items.
+3.6 Balancing requirements for each rotating assembly must be in accordance with NAVSEA Standard Items.
 (See Note 4.9).

 3.7 Install identification markers on wiring in the external connection box.

 3.7.1 Ensure markers must be aluminum wrap-around type with metal stamped or embossed markings.